Ng Soo Hin murders: Arrest and confession

 On 28 March 1990, the suspect, who was a 19-year-old carpenter named Ng Soo Hin, was charged with two counts of murder for killing Foo Chin Chin and Ng Lee Kheng, and the suspect in question was revealed to be Foo's boyfriend.
 Under Section 302 of the Penal Code, the penalty for murder was death.

 Ng, while in police custody for the murders, confessed that he was responsible for killing Foo while claiming Ng Lee Kheng fell to her death accidentally.
 He stated that he first knew Foo and Ng Lee Kheng about a year ago.
 He stated that nearing the day of the murder, he was dissatisfied with Foo for not reciprocating his feelings despite his best efforts to treat her well and having sex with her several times in the past.
 He was also overwhelmed with jealousy over the relationships Foo shared with other males, for which the jealousy was aggravated by Foo not wishing to reconcile with him and rejection of his love letter.
 For this, Ng considered Foo as a "heartless" woman and could not endure her behaviour any longer, which formed his intention to kill Foo.

 On that night on 24 March 1990, Ng met up with Foo, claiming that Ng Lee Kheng went to East Coast Park first, so as to lure Foo to East Coast Park, which was also the same place where Foo planned to have a barbeque party with Ng Lee Kheng.
 When they arrived at the bird sanctuary area inside the park, Ng told Foo that he witnessed Ng Lee Kheng falling to her death accidentally but asked that she do not report him, given that he had a criminal record and feared that the police would distrust him and pin him as the killer of Ng Lee Kheng.
 However, Foo did not agree to his request, and they also argued about the future of their relationship.
-Afterwards, Ng saw Foo making a phone call with another man for a hour, which became the final straw that caused Ng to execute his plan to murder Foo.
+Afterwards, Ng saw Foo making a phone call with another man for an hour, which became the final straw that caused Ng to execute his plan to murder Foo.
 Ng lured Foo into the bushes under the pretext he left something inside them, and thus brandished a knife.
 Ng proceeded to stab Foo fourteen times despite her pleas for Ng to spare her life and let go of her.
 After which, he fled the scene before Foo's body was discovered.
 The murder weapon was eventually recovered from the area where Ng told and led the police to during the search for the knife.

 Reportedly, Ng told police that he was resigned to the notion that he may be executed for murdering his girlfriend.